anonymousCoder29/VehicleSec24/README.md

 conda env create -n envName -f SumoCarla.yml
 ```

-Then download/clone the repository and code the files in the sumo folder where it is installed.
+Then download/clone the repository and copy the files in the sumo folder where it is installed.